amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

     use crate::pong::Pong;
     ```

-4. Run `cargo build` to get the Rust compiler to complain about unused
-imports in `main.rs`, and delete these.

 ## Get around the World

 First, in `pong.rs`, let's add a new method to our `State` implementation: `on_start`.